CodeApeAlpha/spring-boot-bidding-websocket-api/README.md

 ## Configuration

-The application uses H2 in-memory database by default.
+The application is configured to use SQL Server by default.
 To use a different database, update `application.properties`:

 ```properties
 # Example for MySQL